microsoft/Product-Recommendations/README.md

 ## Overview

-This solution enables a product recommendations predictive model.
-It uses previous customer transactions and information on the product catalog to train models that can later on be queried for product recommendations.
+This solution enables you to create product recommendations predictive models based on historical transaction data and information on the product catalog.

-At a high level, The solution exposes a mechanisms to:
+At a high level, The solution exposes mechanisms to:
 1. Build models using a SAR (Smart Adaptive Recommendations) algorithm.
 2. Request a previously created model for recommendations.